wstaeblein/texthighlighter/README.md

 Its use is very straightforward, instantiate the class for the textarea you need and call the search method to highlight the text you pass in the first argument.
 The second argument is optional and takes a boolean that if true will make the search case sensitive.
 The default is case insensitive.
+The last argument also takes a boolean that, if true, will perform a word search.
+Otherwise it's a free search, where any part of words can be matched.